GTAmodding/gta3script-specs/SPECIFICATION.md

 **Semantics**

-The `LAUNCH_MISSION` command requires a *subscript file* to be part of the multi-file.
+The `LAUNCH_MISSION` command requires a *subscript file* to become part of the multi-file.

 It also starts a new script with the program counter at the `MISSION_START` directive of the specified script file.